 The hardtop is not designed to support the additional weight of items like an instrument locker or a life raft.
-Radar and electronics antennas must be mounted to the top aft of the sun roof and forward of the rear legs.
-Do not mount any antennas or equipment to the area above the sun roof.
+Radar and electronics antennas must be mounted to the top between the windshield and rear legs.
+Do not mount any antennas or equipment to the brow area.
 The hardtop frame is not designed to support the weight of accessories in this area and can be damaged.
 The starboard rear leg provides the chase for components mounted to the top.